Skip to main content

 unzip ws-rpi5-gmsl.zip

-• Install the driver
+• Install the drivers

-• Use the cd command to enter the driver package directory
+• Use the cd command to enter the driver package directory:

 cd ws-rpi5-gmsl/